maksiksq/chaos-abyss/manualArticles/kirakira.md

 - **And just weird names:**<br>
   <small class="desc">Like {王子様|おうじさま}　(Oujisama) - Prince.</small>

-Their unusual writing makes them difficult to read for most people. {奇跡|ダイヤ} (Daiya) as in Diamond would typically be pronounced as kiseki, which is the usual usage of the kanji, the word means "miracle".
+Their unusual spelling makes them difficult to read for most people. {奇跡|ダイヤ} (Daiya) as in Diamond would typically be read as "kiseki", which is the usual usage of the kanji and what most people will first think of upon seeing it, the word means "miracle".

 This is, of course, problematic, and you probably would not want to be named one of these.